secreek/teamarks/README.md

 # Teamarks
-Teamarks is social bookmarks for small group or organization
+Teamarks is an bookmark sharing service for small groups and organizations